Hotlines / Shelters

 Diverse Books and Anti-Racism Resources

-An anti-racism reading list by author Ibram X. Kendi
+The Anti-Racist Reading List by author Ibram X. Kendi

 “Talking About Race” web portal to help people explore issues of race, racism and racial identity; released by The National Museum of African American History and Culture